rackerlabs/design-system/_component_design/chips.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Composition
 A chip is composed of a container and an identifying element, known as the **identifier**.
-The identifier can consist of the following:
+The identifier can consist of the following elements:

 - Letters to indicate a name
 - An image to indicate a user